 On Wednesday 3rd March I went to the EIS once again to watch the World Snooker qualifiers.
 I watched Jimmy White play Mark Boyle and got plenty of photos.

-Snooker and tagged Adrian Gunnell, Anda Zhang, Andy Hicks, Crucible Theatre, David Gilbert, David Gray, David Morris, English Institute of Sport, Graham Miles, James Wattana, Jimmy Michie, jimmy white, jin long, Joe Delaney, John Parrott, ken doherty, Legend, Mark Boyle, Mark Joyce, martin gould, matthew selt, Mei Xiwen, Pot Black, sheffield, Stuart Pettman, World Snooker Championship, World Snooker Qualifiers 2010 on .
+Snooker and tagged Adrian Gunnell, Anda Zhang, Andy Hicks, Crucible Theatre, David Gilbert, David Gray, David Morris, English Institute of Sport, Graham Miles, James Wattana, Jimmy Michie, jimmy white, jin long, Joe Delaney, John Parrott, ken doherty, Legend, Mark Boyle, Mark Joyce, martin gould, matthew selt, Mei Xiwen, Pot Black, sheffield, Stuart Pettman, World Snooker Championship, World Snooker Qualifiers 2010 on March 4, 2010 by .

 Leave a comment